D7039E-E7032E/Project-Report/README.md

 ![Force](https://github.com/D7039E-E7032E/Project-Report/blob/master/images/Force.svg)

 A custom ROS node was implemented to solve this.
 The node operates by giving all point seen by the lidar a virtual force, see equation above, which when combined creates an heat map.
-The node then solves the gradient of the heat map in the position of the robot, as in equation below.
+The node then solves the gradient of the heat map in the position of the robot, as in the equation below.
 The value of *l<sub>p</sub>* is the distance to the point, and the values *c* and *n* is tuning-parameters, which was tuned manually.
 The resulting vector will then point in a direction away from all obstacles.

 ![Grad](https://github.com/D7039E-E7032E/Project-Report/blob/master/images/Grad.svg)